mackinlayj/discogs-sql-ingestion/README.md

 This project uses environment variables to manage API credentials and database connection details.
 Secrets are **never committed** to the repo.

-At the root of the repository, you will find a file named: .env.template
+At the root of the repo, you will find:
-- This file documents all required environment variables but contains no sensitive values.
-It serves as a starting point for local configuration.
+- .env.template: documents all required environment variables with descriptions
+- .env: your local configuration file (ignored by Git)

 Setup:
 1. Copy the template file